cloojure/modern-cljs/tut16.md

      ...)))
 ```

-I leave to you the verification of passing or not passing the port
+I will leave it to you to verify the working of the `port` option
-number (note the `int` type hint) when starting the `tdd` task.
-To
+(note the `int` type hint) when starting the `tdd` task.
+Before
-proceed to the next step, stop the `boot` process.
+proceeding to the next step, stop the `boot` process.

 ## Add CLJS compilation options